 Who Should Get a Living Trust in Alaska?

 Residents with large or small estate plans can form a living trust in Alaska, but you should still consider the probate process before forming one.
 Because Alaska uses the Uniform Probate Code, the probate process could be a better option.
-The state also offers a simplified probate process for small estates of less than $50,000.
+The state also offers a simplified probate process for small estates of less than $50,000 and vehicles worth less than $100,000.

 Nonetheless, you’ll still need to use an estate plan if you’d like to protect your assets after you’ve died.
 Even if you use a living trust, you’ll still likely need a will.
 But how do the two differ?
 We look further into the difference between living trusts and wills below.